 But with our recent experience with Miss just turned 3, it seemed to take forever for it to click.
 Plus I was only working part-time, so a good deal of it was spent at home with her.

 I’d read up on the 3 day training method.
-And other different theories with how to toilet train your child, but these are the things that really seemed to work for us.
+And other different theories and toilet training tips for your child, but these are the things that really seemed to work for us.

 We started with an insert seat first.
 It’s padded with cute little ducks on it.
 And it came with a hook so you can hang it on the wall when not in use (something I never realised how handy it was till my mother got the same one for their place and put the hook on the wall).

 But the adult toilet was a bit big for her.
 So we tried the little step stool I keep in my pantry.
 That let her get on the toilet, but she wasn’t happy with her legs swinging and not being able to put them down to feel secure.

 So after a while of no real success, and multiple toileting accidents (lot of wet pants, wet lounge, wet puddles everywhere) I decided to go full force in her toilet training over the summer holidays.
 We stocked up on LOTS of size 2-3 undies.
 Peppa Pig, Emma Wiggles and Dorothy the Dinosaur, girly dinosaur ones, mermaid ones.
 Lots!
 I wanted to be able to send her to daycare while toilet training and not have to wash multiple times a week.
 We were probably averaging at least 3 wet pairs a day for daycare before she’d ask for a nappy to go on. toilet training tips

 I got a toilet training tips book from the shops one day that she was fascinated with it.
 It was very cool, and tailored to girls.
 Plus it had a button you could push that made the toilet flushing noise and cheering at the end.
 I must say it was a favourite book for weeks.